Skip to main content

 PropertyTypeDescription

-Server-side receipt verification is performed automatically by the native SDK.
+Server-side receipt verification is performed automatically by the SDK.
 You do not need to send receipts to your own server for validation.

 Restore Purchases